cedricormond00/RMS/README.md

 *sendSMS* : (boolean) sets whether the SMS should be sent to the operator or not.

-*remoteNumberLength* : (integer) tells how long the operator phone number is.
+*remoteNumberLength* : (integer) holds the length of the operator phone number is.

 *remoteNumber* : (string) holds the operator phone number.

 ### LED error signal description

-In case the RMS is started without being connected to a PC, the LEDs provide some feedback in case some problems occured during initialisation.
-There is always one or two LEDs on, to indicate what region is affected, while another LED will blink to differentiate between the possible causes for the issue.
+When the RMS is started, in case of problems during initialisations, LEDs provide some feedback.

+One or two LEDs are on, to indicate what region is affected, while another LED will blink to differentiate between the possible causes for the issue.
+The table below provides a guide to debug potential problems.

 | Region  | Exact problem                                        | On LED         | Blinking LED |
 |---------|------------------------------------------------------|----------------|--------------|